Observation of an acoustic topological Euler insulator with meronic waves

+It is worth remarking that the observation of skyrmion and meron types of states (as well as their generalizations) in photonic and acoustic systems have inspired lots of research~\cite{skyrmion1,skyrmion2,skyrmion4,meron1,skyrmion5,skyrmion6,skyrmion-review}.
+Due to the unconventional properties of these states and their potential applications in topologically robust information processing, sensing, and lasing, these states have been studied extensively recently~\cite{skyrmion-review}.
+However, to date, meronic acoustic waves have not yet been observed in experiments.
+Our work unveils the first observation of meronic wave patterns in acoustic systems in wavevector space, which sets a benchmark in the study of acoustic states.
+The unique connection between the meronic wave pattern in wavevector space and the topological Euler insulator phase also uncover intriguing physics that has not yet been revealed before.

-\sect{Model setting for topological Euler phases} We consider a three-band tight-binding model in 2D kagome lattice with the NN, NNN, and TNN couplings.
-There are three inequivalent lattice sites in each unit-cell, labeled separately as A, B, and C. These sites are coupled to each other with the NN, NNN, and TNN couplings, denoted as $t$, $t^{\prime}$ and $t^{\prime\prime}$, respectively [Figs. 1(a) and 1(b)].
-We emphasize that the inclusion of the TNN couplings, which is absent in Ref.~\cite{Jiang2021}, is crucial for the emergence of the topological Euler insulator phase.
-In the presence of both the inversion (${\cal P}$), or equivalently the $180^\circ$ rotation ($C_{2z}$), and time-reversal (${\cal T}$) symmetries, once a proper basis is chosen, the Hamiltonian matrix and the its eigenvectors are real-valued for any wavevector $\vec{k}$ in the Brillouin zone~\cite{bouhon2019nonabelian}.
-The explicit Hamiltonian matrix and the Bloch bands (their dispersions and wave functions) are given in Supplemental Material~\cite{SM}.
-This model hosts a rich topological phase diagram that can be directly probed in an acoustic metamaterial setting~\cite{bouhon2019nonabelian}.
-Here, we show two prototype phases in Figs.~1(c) and 1(d).
-Figure 1(c) gives a non-Abelian topological semimetal phase with $t^{\prime\prime}=0$ where the three bands are interconnected.
-There are triple points (green dots) as the linear crossing points between the three bands (at the $M$ and equivalent points) as well as two Dirac points (at the $K$ and $K^\prime$ points, labeled by the red dots) and a quadratic point (the red triangle) in the partial gap between the second and third bands (denoted as gap II).
-Notably, the triple points play a crucial role in the braiding, transfer and merging of band nodes in gaps I and II~\cite{Jiang2021}.
-The topological semimetal phase with triple points serve as the unavoidable intermediate states for the evolution of various non-Abelian topological semimetal phases.
-Without the TNN couplings, the topological semimetals cannot be gapped, \ie the three bands remain connection via nodal points in both partial gaps.
-In contrary, with finite TNN couplings, a gap between the first and second bands can be introduced and a topological Euler insulator phase emerge as illustrated in Fig.\;1(d).
+\sect{Theoretical results} We consider a three-band tight-binding model in 2D kagome lattice with the NN (nearest neighbor), NNN (next-to-nearest neighbor), and TNN (third nearest neighbor) couplings.
+There are three inequivalent lattice sites in each unit-cell, labeled separately as A, B, and C. These sites are coupled to each other via the NN, NNN, and TNN couplings which are denoted as $t$, $t^{\prime}$ and $t^{\prime\prime}$, respectively [see Fig. 1(a) and (b)].
+We remark that without the TNN coupling, the system is always in various gapless semimetallic phases (as discussed thoroughly in Ref.~\cite{Jiang2021}).
+It is crucial to introduce the TNN coupling for the emergence of the topological Euler insulator phase.
+In the presence of both the inversion, or effectively the $180^\circ$ rotation around the $z$ axis ($C_2$), and the time-reversal symmetries (${\cal T}$), once a proper basis is chosen, the Hamiltonian matrix and all its eigenvectors are real-valued for arbitrary wavevector $\vec{k}$ and band index~\cite{bouhon2019nonabelian}.
+The explicit Hamiltonian matrix and the Bloch bands (including the dispersions and wavefunctions) are presented in details in {the} Supplemental Material~\cite{SM}.